 One of the best ways to overcome these pricing objections without trying to come up with ten rebuttals for each one is to prioritize building strong customer relationships.
 Research from Gartner showed that 64% of people feel the customer experience is more important than price when making a purchase.
 If your contact center can provide a personalized customer experience and focus on building customer relationships, the price will become less of an issue.

 You’ll Sell More

 A lot of importance gets put on sourcing and selling to new leads.
-While this can be very profitable (especially if you follow these cold calling tips), if it is all your business focuses on, there’s a strong chance you’re missing out on a potential goldmine — your existing customers — if your contact center spends all its time on new leads.
+While this can be very profitable (especially if you follow these cold calling tips), if it is all your business focuses on, there’s a strong chance you’re missing out on a potential goldmine — your existing customers.
 What if instead of dedicating 100 percent of your agents’ time to cold-calling new prospects, they allocated a portion of it to servicing your existing customers?